Automysophobia is surprisingly common and debilitating.

 What Causes The Fear?

-You were not born with phobia of dirty.
+You were not born with fear of dirty.
 Somehow, you ‘learned’ the fear from one or more unpleasant experiences.

 That’s because there’s a part of your brain that thinks it recognizes ‘danger’ (based on previous nasty experiences), and which switches you into ‘fight or flight’ mode.
 That’s the pounding heart.
 Not very useful when you really want to be calm, relaxed, and clear-headed.